oguz-yilmaz/k8s-flask-helm-api/README.md

 curl -X GET http://flask-api.local/api/v1/strings/random
 ```

-# Monitoring and Logs

-For monitoring and logs please refer to the [monitoring-and-logs.md](docs/monitoring-and-logs.md) file.

 # Running Tests

 You can also install the dependencies and run the tests without starting